Are we watching a classic World Series in the making?

 Game 2

 2017: Astros 7, Dodgers 6 (11 innings).
-Maybe the most exciting Game 2 in World Series history as the Astros tied it in the ninth inning against Kenley Jansen on a Marwin Gonzalez home run, then hit three more homers in extra innings while the Dodgers hit two of their own before falling short.
+Maybe the most exciting Game 2 in World Series history as the Astros tied it in the ninth inning against Kenley Jansen on a Marwin Gonzalez home run, then hit three more homers in extra innings and the Dodgers hit two of their own before falling short.

 "We might be talking about this one forever.
-I know that will be the one I'll think about in 20 or 30 years because it was so crazy it was down the stretch," Stripling said.
+I know that will be the one I'll think about in 20 or 30 years because it was so crazy down the stretch," Stripling said.

 In fact, it was so crazy we gave it a bonus point.
 Don't argue.
 My rules.
 Rating: 6

 2016: Cubs 5, Indians 1.
 Jake Arrieta took a no-hitter into the sixth inning, but he'd walked three batters and his pitch count was high, so there wasn't really high drama there.
-Cubs broke it open with three in fifth.
+The Cubs broke it open with three in fifth.
 Rating: 2

 1991: Twins 3, Braves 2.
 Tom Glavine and Kevin Tapani both go eight innings -- back when men were men! -- and the Twins scored the winning run in the bottom of the eighth on Scott Leius' home run.
 Wave those Homer Hankies.
 This also featured the famous Kent Hrbek play when he lifted Ron Gant's foot off first base.
 That's worth half a bonus point.
 Rating: 4.5